kvarak/dnd/docs/_Classes/barbarian.md

 ### Hurler's Aim
-When you choose this path at 1st level, you gain 2 skill points to spend on Thrown weapon combat skills.
+When you choose this path at 1st level, you gain 1 skill point to spend on Thrown weapon combat skills.

 Additionally, you can use any item, as long as you can pick it up, as a thrown weapon, dealing d6 damage if one-handed, or d10 if two-handed.
 Attacks with these items benefit from your bonus Rage damage and can be used with your Reckless Attack and Brutal Critical features.

 ### Tossing Shove
-From 3rd level, your skill with lifting and tossing objects extends to throwing allies and sending enemies flying.
+Your skill with lifting and tossing objects extends to throwing allies and sending enemies flying.
 To do so, you must be raging and the affected creature must be your size or smaller.

 You can throw willing creatures a distance equal to five times your Strength modifier.
 The thrown creature must make a DC 10 Dexterity (Acrobatics) check or fall prone when they land.

 Once per turn you can double the distance you shove a creature.
 You can also turn the creature and shove it in any horizontal direction that isn't directly behind you

 ### Hurl Creature
-Beginning at 6th level, you truly master throwing other creatures.
+You now truly master throwing other creatures.
 While raging and grappling a creature your size or smaller, you can use an ***action*** to throw them at a targeted location or creature.
 When thrown, the creature has a range of 10/20.
 The effects of the throw depend on the size of the thrown creature.

 When targeting a creature, it must make a Dexterity saving throw.
 Your save DC is equal to 8 + your Strength modifier + your proficiency bonus.
 A thrown creature falls prone after landing.
 All damage dealt is bludgeoning damage, and you add your Strength modifier and Rage damage bonus to each damage.